sak2944-wqsga/Openshift-Deployment/README.md

 # Project Overview

+#  change the namespace according to your project

 This repository is organized into several directories, each serving a specific purpose for deployment, CI/CD, and monitoring.

 ## Directory Structure